lhapaipai/symfony-vite-dev/docs/src/guide/installation.md

 If you come from Webpack Encore, check the [migration](/extra/migration-webpack-encore) documentation before starting.

-Install the bundle and the recipe associated :
+Install the bundle and the associated recipe:

 ```bash
 composer require pentatrion/vite-bundle